khagendra7karki/Extension-UI/README.md

 #### Dependencies
 - react-router-dom: for navigation
-- Momemnt: for fromatting dates
+- moment: for fromatting dates

 #### Build direction
 ```